eroslover/laravel-references/README.md

 ## Installation

-You can install this package via composer using this command:
+You can install the package via composer:

 ``` bash
 $ composer require eroslover/laravel-references
 ```

-**If you're using Laravel 5.5 or greater this package will be auto-discovered, however if you're using anything lower than 5.5 you will need to register it the old way:**
+The service provider will automatically get registered.
+Or you may manually add the service provider in your config/app.php file:

 ```php
 'providers' => [